 Maxwell et al. (2006) indicate that the terms credential, certificate and license are often used interchangeably in the early childhood research, though they are not necessarily the same.
 They propose using the construct Credential as the broadest, including certification of individuals, occupational licensing and accreditation of institutions.
 These authors note that Credentials are usually assigned by professional boards or associations, while occupational licensing is usually assigned by state governments.
 They also note that Credentials are often obtained after education is completed, as a further step in professional development, rather than as a result of the education.
-According to these authors, a further issue is that certification for those working with children younger than five is often handled by state departments of health and human services, while for children 5-8 it is often handled by state departments of education.
+According to these authors, a further issue is that certification for those working with children younger than five is often handled by state departments of education.
 Further, certification and licensing requirements vary substantially from state to state.
 "Although each term means something slightly different, all three convey a certain status to the holders and provide some assurance to consumers that the holders are qualified to provide designated services" (Maxwell et al., 2006, p.
 34).